openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 ### Associate Identities to the Authentication Policy

-With an auth policy created and associated to the external jwt signer, you are now ready to create or modify identities with this new authentication policy.
+With an auth policy created and associated to the external jwt signer, you are now ready to create or modify identities to use this new authentication policy.
 To allow a given identity to be enabled for BrowZer, you will need to first update (or create) the identity with an `externalId` and you will need to associate the identity with the authentication policy.